ABOUT THE OWNER

 I was initially drawn to the profession of speech-language pathology because I wanted to work with pediatric and adult clients in voice disorders.
 As a trained theater actor and singer, it seemed like a natural fit.
 I love working to improve the voice in not just performers, but anyone who has challenges with vocal function.
 I became certified early in my career in Lee Silverman Voice Therapy (LSVT), which is voice therapy for individuals with Parkinson’s disease (PD) and am Speak OUT certified.
 I also received special training in Myofacial Release therapy, focusing on voice and swallowing disorders.
 While I truly enjoy working in voice disorders, I realized that my passion is helping any patient with their individual communication needs.

-This includes serving adults for their stuttering, voice and swallowing needs and working with children and families to maximize their communicative potential.
 I am fortunate to have vast experiences in a variety of settings.
 My work with children in schools and in the clinic has led me to help children that have challenges that range from the mild articulation challenge to a severe stutter.
 This may include those individuals with medically complex backgrounds or those with Autism or Apraxia.
 Additionally, I love bringing my extensive acting and singing training to work with performers of all ages.

 I enjoyed my education, receiving a M.S. from California State University, Northridge where I graduated with distinction.
 Prior, I received a B.F.A from New York University where I graduated with honors.
 I speak conversational Spanish and am currently a member of ASHA’s Special Interest Group 3, Voice and Voice disorders, SIG 4, Fluency and Fluency Disorders and The Voice Foundation.
 When I am not working, my other passions are yoga, the study of sound as a healing modality, and spending time with my wonderful husband, our two daughters, a dog and three cats.
 Even as native Angelenos, we love exploring the neighborhoods of Los Angeles like tourists.